plantain-00/type-coverage/README.md

 Configuration is in `Preferences` - `Settings` - `Extensions` - `Type Coverage`

+If the result from the vscode plugin is different from the result from the CLI, maybe your project root directory's `tsconfig.json` is different from your CLI `tsconfig.json`

 ## FAQ

 > Q: Does this count JavaScript files?